This magical Unicorn Party Dip is a colorful and fun, no-bake dessert dip!

 - Food coloring

-- Vanilla wafer cookies, graham crackers, fruit, sugar cookies or other finger food for dipping
+- Vanilla wafer cookies, graham crackers, fruit, sugar cookies or other finger foods for dipping

 How To Make Unicorn Party Dip